Parque Arenal, the first of Santa Cruz Bolivia's gorgeous city parks

 and is much loved by cruceños.
 The park evokes emotion among cambas who've been around long enough to remember Sunday strolls and paddle boating on the lake along with many traditional festivals

-This park underwent complete renovation in 2009 and reopens on 30 May 2010 in full splendour as a gift to the city as Santa Cruz is celebrating its bicentennial year.
+This park underwent complete renovation in 2009 and reopened on 30 May 2010 in full splendour as a gift to the city as Santa Cruz celebrated its bicentennial year.
 It truly is an important part of the city's history.

 When I was small (and Santa Cruz was also small), Parque Arenal was THE family gathering place on Sundays.
-With its lazy lake and pretty peninsula, dozens of colorful paddleboats, and swollen toborochi trees for shade, it was sort of a family custom to walk across town (this being about 10 blocks) to spend the afternoon at the park.
+With its lazy lake and pretty peninsula, dozens of colorful paddleboats, and swollen toborochi trees for shade, it was sort of a family custom to walk across town (this being about 10 blocks in size at the time) to spend the afternoon at the park.

-From colorful popcorn and souvenir vendors, (my favorite is the cotton-candy/pirated-DVD vendor), to noisy ice cream vendors who squeeze their obnoxious little horns every 15 seconds, to couples and kids on multi-colored little boats awkwardly making their way around the lake, there are plenty of people to wonder about.
+From colorful popcorn and souvenir vendors, to noisy ice cream vendors who squeeze their obnoxious little horns every 15 seconds, to couples and kids leisurely making their way around the lake, there are plenty of people to wonder about.

 You can now cross two bridges to walk out onto the small "peninsula" and admire the enormous mural made by Lorgio Vaca, one of Santa Cruz' most famous artists.
 There is a plaza on the peninsula with shady trees and benches as well - it's peaceful here and quieter.

 This is the park where the Museo Etnográfico (Folklore Museum) used to be.
-The municipality has taken it down during renovations but it will eventually be rebuilt.
-In the meantime, some of the artifacts that were housed in the museum are in storage and some have been sent to the Centro Cultural in the Villa 1ro. de Mayo neighborhood.
+The municipality has taken it down due to the renovations.
+Some of the artifacts that were housed in the museum are in storage and some have been sent to the Centro Cultural in the Villa 1ro. de Mayo neighborhood.
 This cultural center is located right behind the "Sub-alcaldía Municipal" (that's the sub-section of the Santa Cruz Mayor's Office that operates in this neighborhood).

-Parque Arenal is a frequent stop on city tours, mostly because of the museum (we'll let you know when it re-opens), but if you want to get a taste of real life in Santa Cruz, walk the park, watch its people, choose a shady bench and "laze" for awhile.
+Parque Arenal is a frequent stop on city tours, but if you want to get a taste of real life in Santa Cruz, walk the park, watch its people, choose a shady bench and "laze" for awhile.
 And before you leave, say hello to the big fat toborochi tree.